EliudBaraka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i "root" -A 3 /etc/passwd - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+grep -i -v "bin" /etc/passwd - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.